 There's no cure for microcephaly, but there are treatments to help with development, behavior, and seizures.

-If your child has mild microcephaly, he'll need regular doctor checkups to monitor how he grows and develops.
+If your child has mild microcephaly, they'll need regular doctor checkups to monitor how they grow and develop.

 Your child may need:

 - Medicines to control seizures and hyperactivity and to improve nerve and muscle function

 - Speech therapy

 How well your child does depends on what caused the brain to stop growing in the first place.
 Children with a mild form of this disorder may have no other problems.
 They grow normally during childhood and adolescence and still meet age-appropriate growth milestones as they get older.

 While you're pregnant, you can take steps to try to prevent acquired microcephaly:

 - Eat a healthy diet and take prenatal vitamins.